pajuna/mystation/README.md

 If you want to make a change to a role in the Pajuna [Ubuntu LTS](https://github.com/pajuna/Ubuntu-LTS) repo then fork it, clone into ~/.pajuna/myfork and hack on in in a branch and submit a PR to upstream.

-~/.ansible/roles is where you can put private roles that do not belong in the public Pajuna [Ubuntu LTS](https://github.com/pajuna/Ubuntu-LTS) repo.

 ## Getting Started

 With a clean fresh minimal install of Ubuntu LTS the following bootstrap script is all you need to get up and running with Pajuna.